 We then must consider the cost of buying down a single unit for the total 40 year affordability period.

-In the calculations provided in this report staff applied a Net Present Value calculation to the cost of buying down a single unit.
-This total amount would be the amount of money the City would need to pay a property owner in order to buy 40 years of affordability.
-All calculations are estimates and are provided in this report for illustrative purposes only.
+- staff applied a Net Present Value calculation to the cost of buying down a single unit. - Formula: $(1/1.06)^{(\#years)} \times (annual buy-down) = total buy-down amount$ - The sum of all annual buy-down amounts equals the amount of money the City would need to pay a property owner in order to buy 40 years of affordability in year one. - The formula includes a 6% discount rate to determine the current value (net present value) of future cash flow.
+This discount rate is provided as an example. - All calculations are estimates and are provided in this report for illustrative purposes only.